yogiben/meteor-loading/README.md

 # [loading](https://loading.meteor.com)

-Beautiful loading splash screen for your Meteor app
+A beautiful loading splash screen for your Meteor app

 This is a bundle of PleaseWait.js + SpinKit CSS Spinners packaged for Meteor